nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 }
 ```

 The `readFile()` method accepts a single argument, the filename, and returns a function that calls a callback.
-The callback is passed directly to `fs.readFile()`, which will execute it upon completion.
+The callback is passed directly to the `fs.readFile()` method, which will execute callback upon completion.
 You can then run this task using `yield` as follows:

 ```js
 run(function*() {